Hey, Kristina here

 The Audacious Dreamer

-Fresh out of grad school, starry-eyed and soul-fired, I launched my first business—a holistic health clinic born from a radical vision: practitioners from across disciplines would sit at a round table, not metaphorically, but literally, to discuss every client who walked through the door.
+Fresh out of grad school, starry-eyed and soul-fired, I launched my first business: a holistic health clinic born from a radical vision: practitioners from across disciplines would sit at a round table, not metaphorically, but literally, to discuss every client who walked through the door.
 Each human seen as whole.
 Each voice valued equally.
 A circle, not a hierarchy.

 And while I was birthing a paradigm shift,

-with my husband by my side.
+I was also raising two daughters under ten, with my husband by my side.

 No one warned me that launching a revolution and mothering a village at the same time would require more than vision.

-It demanded everything—my time, my energy, my nervous system.
+It demanded everything, my time, my energy, my nervous system.

 I didn’t just build a business.